vext01/theunixzoo-vim-colorscheme/README.md

 ###GVim:

-The gvim theme is designed for indoor use.
-Since we have 24-bit colour at our disposal, the colours for the GUI are not limited and I am able to give you rich autumn colours.
+The gvim theme is designed for indoor use (and so has a dark backround).
+In gvim we have 24-bit colour at our disposal, so I am able to give you unoffensive autumn colours.

 ![Gvim colour scheme](https://raw.github.com/vext01/theunixzoo-vim-colorscheme/master/gvim.png)